-Just before you begin reading this guide, let me inform you that this Excel Petty Cashbook tutorial is an ultimate guide.
+Just before you begin reading this guide, let me inform you that this Excel Petty Cashbook tutorial is the ultimate guide.

 But as it stands now, some may want me to spare them the details and get straight to the point.

-Others too may need the details because they don’t know much about analytical petty cash book.
+Others too may need the details because they don’t know much about the analytical petty cash books.

 Meanwhile, someone may just need to download the template and then find their way.